 Books on Australian literature and history can be found on the shelves of the La Trobe Reading Room, while books on international topics can be browsed on the shelves of the Redmond Barry Reading Room.
 There is also a special reading room devoted to the arts and performing arts.

-Remember that many of the Library’s books are kept in closed storage areas, and these can be found by searching the catalogue, either by title, author, subject, or by entering common words or phrases.
+Remember that many of the Library’s books are kept in closed storage areas, and these books can be found by searching the catalogue.
+You can search by title, author or subject, or by entering common words or phrases into the search field.